ginkgomzd/docksal/docs/content/service/db/options.md

 ---

 The default stack uses MySQL for the db service while the pantheon and platformsh stacks use MariaDB.
-Docksal has also defined PostreSQL as a db service option.
-You do not have to make any configuration changes to use MySQL, but if you want to specify the use of MariaDB or PostreSQL, you will need to modify your `docksal.yml` file.
+Docksal has also defined PostgreSQL as a db service option.
+You do not have to make any configuration changes to use MySQL, but if you want to specify the use of MariaDB or PostgreSQL, you will need to modify your `docksal.yml` file.

 ## MariaDB Configuration {#mariadb-config}